-World Bank Project Performance.
 IEG reviewed 64 closed World Bank projects that supported innovation and entrepreneurship.
 Most Bank projects had objectives to increase competitiveness through innovation or technology development.
 About 80 percent of completed projects had satisfactory project outcomes.
 Their performance was slightly higher than for other Bank projects evaluated during this period, but that difference was not statistically different.
-Innovation and entrepreneurship projects were least successful in low-income countries, which suggests that the performance of interventions depends on the local context.
+Innovation and entrepreneurship projects were less successful in low-income countries than in lower-middle-and upper-middle-income countries.
+Such differences suggest that the performance of interventions depends on the local context.

 Of the 64 projects, 35 were considered major innovation and entrepreneurship projects because more than 50 percent of Bank costs were specifically allocated to innovation and entrepreneurship activities.
-Such projects were significantly more successful in achieving their relevant objectives than minor innovation and entrepreneurship projects.
+Major innovation and entrepreneurship projects were significantly more successful in achieving their relevant objectives than minor innovation and entrepreneurship projects.
 Furthermore, the difference in successful achievement of project objectives between major and minor innovation and entrepreneurship projects holds across country income level.